H

 2) If the student has a learning disability, and would realistically have a difficult time keeping up with others, thus requiring an extremely slower-paced lesson].

+Otherwise, we find that students will see results sooner in a small-group lesson approach.
 Red flag: If a teacher only offers, or recommends, one-on-one for all of their students, they probably don't have a lesson plan (see #2) to train you to play with others.

 6) WHAT ARE THE TEACHER'S CREDENTIALS?
 Whether they are fresh out of music school and trained to teach, or are exceptional players locally, how long have they been teaching?
 It's a fair question to ask before spending your time and money.
 Many guitarists turn to teaching just for extra work, but don't commit to teaching for long (it's a totally different skill).
 In any given city, there are good guitarists enjoying fine reputations for their playing, but what is their reputation for teaching?